Yueming-Yin/GAFSE/README.md

 # Tips
 - The AFSE imported "from AttentiveFP.AttentiveLayers_Sim_copy" of GAFSE-MP is different from GAFSE-HS.
-- The number of epochs for stopping "patience=30" is more suitable for GAFSE-MO, because too much training is not conducive to the optimization of the molecule.
+- The number of epochs for stopping "patience=30" is more suitable for GAFSE-MO, because too much training is not conducive to the optimization of molecules.